“Almost every achievement contains within its success the seeds of a future problem”

 The U.S. has enjoyed a mutually beneficial and reasonably stable oil-for-protection relationship with Saudi Arabia since Standard Oil of California (later Chevron) discovered rich deposits in the Ghawar Field on the country’s eastern shore in the 1930s.
 FDR sealed the alliance with the House of Saud shortly before his death in 1945.
 Osama’s own family was a direct beneficiary of the relationship though they made their fortune in construction rather than oil.
 As we saw in Chapter 19, the U.S. has juggled Israeli support and Saudi relations in order to keep the oil flowing.
 Saudi rulers have gotten rich, but the country still has a sizable population of Muslim fundamentalists who resent the American ties and despise Israel.
 In Osama bin Laden’s case, that resentment even spilled over into one of the families in the ruling oligarchy.

 In 1990, Bush 41 employed his New World Order plan of strengthening collective security, hoping to beef up the United Nations (U.N.) now that the Cold War was over and have the U.S. lead the world multilaterally through its allies.
 He worked overtime on the phone, getting Coalition Forces arrayed against Iraq, though Israel was excluded at Saudi Arabia’s insistence.
+Still, Israel loomed large: Hussein signaled his willingness to withdraw peacefully from Kuwait if Coalition leaders agreed to a conference on the future of Palestine, but the U.S. was unwilling partly because of its alliance with Israel (see Chapter 19).
 Bush followed the recommendation of the Chair of the Joint Chiefs of Staff, Colin Powell, to use overwhelming aerial bombardment early and they destroyed Iraq’s Air Force as their first order of business.
 As a Vietnam veteran, Powell formulated his namesake Doctrine aimed at winning wars early and decisively with full public support, while always maintaining exit strategies.

 Desert Storm Map

-The U.S. decimated targets with precision lasers, sometimes from control centers miles away, and ran the Iraqi ground troops out of Kuwait, mowing down those who didn’t surrender, which many of Saddam’s elite forces did.
+In the 1990-91 Gulf War (aka First Persian Gulf War or Operation Desert Shield), the U.S. decimated targets with precision lasers, sometimes from control centers miles away, and ran the Iraqi ground troops out of Kuwait, mowing down those who didn’t surrender, which many of Saddam’s elite forces did.
 Iraqis fought back with Scud missile attacks against targets in Saudi Arabia and Israel but never broke out chemical weapons in retaliation.
+Coalition Forces’ use of Global Positioning Satellites (GPS) provided early warning against Scud missiles and helped in coordinating the “Left Hook” picture above.
 Many U.S. troops suffered a mystery illness that chemicals may have caused, though others suggest it was a natural airborne virus.
 Others argue that afflicted troops correspond with where the U.S. used depleted uranium weapons.
-Iraq had no nuclear weapons, partly because Israel preemptively bombed their Osirak plant near Baghdad in 1981.
+Iraq had no nuclear weapons, partly because Israel preemptively bombed the Osirak plant near Baghdad in 1981.
 The facility may have been intended as a power plant, but was most likely for weapons.

 For Bush 41, the prevailing historical lesson was Vietnam, where the U.S. had jumped in without thinking through an exit strategy, finding itself in a quagmire.
 On the important matter of whether to work with others or go it alone, Bush 41 and George W. Bush (Bush 43) mostly parted ways with their multilateral and unilateral approaches.
 Bush 43, and the later incarnation of Dick Cheney, his vice-president, mostly preferred the go-it-alone unilateral strategy, with the exception of Britain and Spain, who allied with the U.S. in the Iraq War after experiencing terrorist attacks on their own soil, and Poland.
 In his 2015 biography, Bush 41 tore into Cheney’s role in his son’s administration, criticizing the VP’s “iron-ass” philosophy of “using force to get our way” [in Iraq].
-A more logical term for the go-it-alone strategy might be monolateral but the word is unilateral.
 Even in the case of the Bush 43 team, though, they worked with NATO, the old North Atlantic Treaty Organization set up in 1949 to blunt the communist threat in Europe.
 NATO has been more active than the U.N. in the War on Terror, used for training in Iraq and part of the coalition that fought in Afghanistan.
 NATO was also active in the Balkan Peninsula in the 1990s.

 The end of the Cold War had immediate ramifications beyond the threat of proliferation and Iraq.
 After 1948, communism helped cohere Yugoslavia, the country created after WWI on the Balkan Peninsula.
 After the Cold War, the area now known as the Former Yugoslavia, or Yugosphere, experienced hyperinflation and broke apart into its traditional divisions.
 The Balkan Peninsula sits on the traditional fault-line of the Christian and Muslim worlds and tends toward conflict and fragmentation.
 In fact, the word balkanized has come to mean fragmented.
 The religious tension is really more of a triangle, though, between Roman Catholic Croats, (Eastern) Orthodox Christian Serbs, and Muslim Bosniaks.
 All three groups are South Slavs, ethnically, but fighting has characterized the region since the Middle Ages.
 WWI occurred for bigger, structural reasons, but it was triggered by tensions in the Balkans after the Ottoman Empire lost control of the region, and post-Cold War Europeans didn’t want to see that happen again after Yugoslavia’s breakup.